jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

     foo.resume: FnOnce env _
 ```

-Since `env` here is introduced by the function rather than the effect, each invocation
+Since `env` here is quantified over the function rather than the effect, each invocation
 of `foo` is allowed to use its own environment type.

+## Restricting the environment type

 Also note that